Store and Community Nature Events

 - Don't forget your binoculars!
 If you're looking to buy or upgrade your binoculars, we carry some fantastic options for birders.
 Stop in to check them out!

-Then in the afternoon, come in to the store for more events—see below.
+Then in the afternoon, join us back in our McAllen store for a fascinating FREE talk—details below.

 NATURE TALK